 Northern Leopard Frog

-As a "true frog" the northern leopard frog (Rana pipiens) relies on permanent water sources and is therefore found along the Fremont River.
+As a "true frog" the northern leopard frog (Rana pipiens) relies on permanent water sources and is possibly found along the Fremont River.
 These frogs may be green or brown with round dark spots with pale borders.